800 University WaySpartanburg, SC 293031-864-503-5000

-- The Louis P. Howell Athletic Complex, one of the Southeast’s top sports venues, includes the County University Soccer Stadium, Youth Soccer Fields, Cleveland S. Harley Baseball Park, Cyrill Softball Stadium and a tennis complex.
+One of the Southeast’s top sports venues, the Louis P. Howell Athletic Complex, includes the County University Soccer Stadium, Youth Soccer Fields, Cleveland S. Harley Baseball Park, Cyrill Softball Stadium and a tennis complex.
 With the development of the Complex, all athletic venues are now housed on campus creating a greater sense of a campus community.
 The initial phase of the Complex was completed in 2002.

 A one-of-a-kind partnership between the South Carolina Army National Guard and USC Upstate resulted in a shared new facility for the 228th Signal Brigade and the University.
 The $7 million facility has 55,000 square feet and is situated on a 12-acre site.
 The University is provided with additional classroom space, special events locations, hospitality rooms for the County University Soccer Stadium, dressing rooms for athletic teams and additional support facilities for The Louis P. Howell Athletic Complex.
 It was completed in 2003.